New To Kelser Managed IT Support? Here's What To Expect

 Oftentimes, coordinating calendars to schedule on-site visits can be one of the biggest holdups.

-For example, in most cases, our employees can’t just show up at a client site and start walking around unescorted.
+For example, in most cases, our team members can’t just show up at a client site and start walking around unescorted.

 Most clients require that visitors be escorted within their building(s).
 Even if this isn’t the case, we’ll need someone to show us where the data closet is or where the servers are located.